-- Emergency phone numbers are posted by all phones. - Hiersteiner keeps an emergency "To-Go" bag in the main office with first aid supplies and emergency contact information for all students and staff. - Fire and tornado drills are practiced once each month and three shelter-in-place drills are conducted during the fall, spring, and summer semester to prepare children in the case of an emergency. - Once per year, the staff and children will practice an off-premises relocation drill per KDHE safety and emergency preparedness requirements. - Emergency evacuation plans are posted in each room. - Annual inspections are completed by the local fire inspector. - If an emergency requires evacuation, we'll notify via parents via the Playground app and phone/email as soon as the children have been relocated to a safe area with details for pick up, process, etc.
+- Emergency phone numbers are posted by all phones. - Hiersteiner keeps an emergency "To-Go" bag in the main office with first aid supplies and emergency contact information for all students and staff. - Fire drills are practiced once each month, Tornado dills are practiced monthly April-September, and shelter-in-place drills every three months to prepare children in the case of an emergency. - Emergency evacuation plans are posted in each room. - Annual inspections by the local fire inspector. - If an emergency requires evacuation, we'll notify you as soon as the children have been relocated to a safe area.